Small-group health coverage at a glance

 2. Tax incentives

-At the same time, dedicating funds to employee coverage could be less expensive than simply using the same money to provide higher wages.
+At the same time, dedicating funds to employee coverage will likely be less expensive than simply using the same money to provide higher wages.

 Health insurance is a form of compensation, but payroll and income taxes are not assessed – on you or your employees – on money that employers use to purchase health insurance (and in most cases, taxes are also not assessed on the portion of premiums that employees pay).